DyHealthNet/NApy/README.md

 - **Pearson Correlation:** The function `napy.pearsonr(data, nan_value=-999.0, axis=0, threads=1, return_types=[], use_numba=True)` computes Pearson's r-squared value on all pairs of given variables, in combination with associated two-sided P-values.
 The P-values roughly indicate the probability of an uncorrelated system producing datasets that have a Pearson correlation at least as extreme as the one computed from the given pairwise data.
 Missing values are pairwisely ignored.
 In case two given input variables have length less than three (which can also happen after removal of NAs), P-values are not well-defined and `np.nan` is returned instead.
 The function takes the following arguments:

-  - data [np.ndarray]: Numpy 2D array storing continuous data values.
+  - data [np.ndarray, torch.Tensor, pd.DataFrame]: 2D table storing continuous data values.
   - nan_value [float, default=-999.0]: Float value representing missing values in the given input data.
   - axis [int, default=0]: Whether to consider rows as variables (axis=0) or columns (axis=1).
   - threads [int, default=1]: How many threads to use in parallel computation.